 Extending this to 3D is significantly harder.
 In 2D there are only 6 possible path types; in 3D the turning circle at each point becomes a full family of circles — every possible turning direction perpendicular to the heading.
 Finding which pair of circles (one at the start, one at the target) can be connected by a straight tangent line is a challenging geometric search problem.

 Each configuration is a point in space with a direction (position + unit vector).
-The solver finds all valid CLC paths connecting them, ranked by total arc angle or path length.
+The solver finds multiple valid CLC paths connecting them, ranked by total arc angle or path length.

 The path passes through four points, each with a position and direction: